fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 If the minimizer is still running after the maximum time has elapsed, then the minimizer will be skipped.

-`max_runtime` is set by specifying a number of seconds.
+`max_runtime` is set by specifying a number in unit of seconds.

 Default is 600